Classification of software failures and defects

 Problems, software failures, and defects

-The description of all attributes and their values requires a broad analysis, which is out of the scope of this article.
+The description of all attributes and their values requires a broad analysis, which is out the scope of this article.
 It can be concluded that each attribute has its purpose within the life cycle model or help desk practices.
 However, in the help desk environment where customer support is performed, we distinguish the following main activities within the workflow:

-The main attributes for software defects are:
+The main attributes of software defects are:

 1. Asset: Product (Product A, Product B, …), Component (C1, C2, …), Module (M1, M2, …), etc.

-3. Severity: Trivial (Inconsequential), Minor, Major, Critical
+3. Severity: Trivial (inconsequential), Minor, Major, Critical

 4. Effect: Functionality, Usability, Security, Performance, Serviceability, Other